Parametric Reduced Order Models for the Generalized Kuramoto--Sivashinsky Equations: Numerical Results and Analysis

-To analyze the effect of the spatial domain length $L$ on reduced dimension selection, cumulative sums of singular values are plotted for four values of $L$ in Figure~\ref{fig1}.
-The figure demonstrates that larger $L$ values require more singular vectors to adequately capture the system's behavior.
-This reveals a linear relationship between $L$ and the number of modes necessary to construct ROMs with the same threshold $V$ as $L$ increases.
+As follows from \eqref{eqn:singVal}, the ROM dimensions depend on the decay rate of the singular values of the snapshot matrices.
+Consider the cumulative quantity \(S_i = (\sum_{j \geq i} \sigma_j^2)^{\frac12}\) which appears in \eqref{eqn:singVal}, and define the normalized quantity \({C}_i= {S_i}/{S_1}\).
+Figure~\ref{fig1} shows the decay of ${C}_i$ for four values of $L$.
+To analyze the effect of the spatial domain length $L$ on reduced dimension selection, The figure demonstrates that larger $L$ values require more singular vectors to adequately capture the system's behavior.
+This reveals a linear relationship between $L$ and the number of modes necessary to construct ROMs with the same threshold $\varepsilon$ as $L$ increases.
 Since the number of unstable wavenumbers scales linearly with $L$, the KS equation exhibits greater complexity for larger $L$, requiring a higher rank to effectively capture the dynamics of the KS and gKS models.